Alabama Disabled Veteran Benefits

 Plain-language promise: I keep the how-to steps here so you can act.
 The only thing I route out is filing or increasing a VA claim, because that is free claims work best handled by an accredited Veterans Service Officer (VSO), never a paid company.
 One thing worth knowing up front: Alabama's full property-tax exemption is written as a disability benefit, not a "veteran" benefit, and a permanently and totally disabled veteran plugs straight into it.
 I spell out exactly how below.

-New for 2026 — two laws that make the property-tax exemption easier.
+New for 2026 — two laws easing the property-tax exemption, both effective October 1, 2026 (neither is in effect yet).
 On April 16, 2026 the Governor signed a package of veterans bills.
-One new law lets a veteran with a 100% permanent and total (P&T) service-connected disability get a tentative property-tax-exemption certificate after signing a home-purchase contract but before closing, so the skipped property tax is not counted against your debt-to-income ratio on the mortgage.
+One lets a veteran with a 100% permanent and total (P&T) service-connected disability get a tentative property-tax-exemption certificate after signing a home-purchase contract but before closing, so the skipped property tax is not counted against your debt-to-income ratio on the mortgage.
 The tax-assessing official must issue it within 20 days of your affidavit, purchase agreement, and VA disability documentation.
-This one is not in effect yet — it takes effect October 1, 2026.
-A second new law ends the yearly re-verification for permanently and totally disabled veterans who have already been granted the homestead exemption (once you qualify, you stay qualified).Sources the Governor's office
+The other excuses a veteran whose P&T status was determined by the VA from the yearly mail-in verification affidavit that disabled homeowners currently return to their county tax-assessing official each year to keep the exemption going (that relief ends the moment you move to a new home, or upon your death).
+Disabled homeowners who instead qualify through a physician's affidavit (not a VA determination) will still verify by mail every year.
+Until October 1, 2026, the current rule applies to everyone: once granted, you never have to reapply from scratch, but you do mail in a yearly verification affidavit.Sources the Governor's office · the verification-relief law · the tentative-certificate law

 In this section